Why should I join the Cybersecurity Talent Initiative?

 Where are the federal jobs located?

 Most positions are in the Washington, D.C. area.
-Some agencies may have positions available in locations such as California, Florida, Massachusetts, New York, Vermont, Virginia and other states.
+Some agencies may have positions available in locations such as California, Florida, Massachusetts, New York, Vermont, Virginia, Georgia and other states.

 If I need to relocate, are housing or relocation expenses provided?

 Housing or relocation benefits may vary based on the employer.
 Relocation costs are not typically covered by the federal government.

 Does the two-year federal placement include pay and benefits?

 Yes.
 The annual salary will be commensurate with the participant’s qualifications and experience.
 Salary and benefits are covered by the employing federal agency.
 Starting salaries for designated program positions may vary depending on the level of education, professional experience and the location of the employing agency.
 In the Washington, DC locality area, starting salaries may range from $47,157 to $72,750.
 For more information on the federal pay system, visit the Office of Personnel Management’s website.

 What happens after I complete my two-year federal placement?